December 2013 ~ Moving On

 During the night, the swell train from south moved in making for a rocky night.
 By morning things had calmed down some, but I am sure this will add to the "move to Deshaies" politics.
 Cloudy during the day with patches of sun.
 Today is Christmas Eve so we will host the kid boat get-together in the afternoon with food and a Secret Santa gift exchange between the kids (10 kids and 10 adults).
 Such are the duties of having the largest boat in the fleet.

 Late morning with French toast, then kids worked at cleaning up a bit while I made a quick provisioning trip to the store.
-Nana made an apple pie then all went off to play at the beach.
+Anna made an apple pie then all went off to play at the beach.
 Kris and Dean came over for a visit with Sam, their dog.
 Pippin, of course, started nipping and playing.
 Eventually, Sam grew weary and put him in his place with a few barks and snarls, establishing no doubt as to who the Alpha dog was.
 Interesting to watch.

 Mid-afternoon, I dashed off to the store for some ice to make ice cream for the pie.
 Kalle and Lisa heard a man holler out for help so Lisa threw him a life-ring and Kalle came over with his dinghy to take him to shore.
 This is the second person we've had to rescue from this area.
 Based on the number of clueless tourists who don't understand the power of the sea, it's amazing there aren't more.